galeza/behance-tests/README.md

 # TODO

 Vue developer tools are disable for production site.
 One of requests POST \log is failing.
-For Cypress - uncaught:exception was added to ignore this JS exceptions.
+For Cypress - uncaught:exception was added to ignore this JS exception.